Written by Rene Mallari

 Filipino workers are amenable to working at night, on holidays, and on weekends to help clients, users, or customers from around the world.
 Rotating shifts are also a common practice in the industry, reducing the impact of time differences.

-Delegating your back-end processes to the Philippines is favorable to your business.
+Outsourcing and offshoring to the Philippines your back-end processes is favorable to your business.
 Your in-house team can work during the day, while your offshore team can work at night.
 This arrangement allows your in-house and third-party staff to work 24/7.

 When you have continuous outsourced operations or customer support, you also have: